-Australia’s 2nd-largest city Melbourne enters 6th lockdown
+Australia’s 2nd largest city, Melbourne, enters 6th lockdown

 Melbourne and surrounding Victoria state will lock down for seven weeks after eight new infections were detected in the city, Victoria Premier Daniel Andrews said.

-Andrews gave less than four hours notice that the state would lock down from 8 p.m. local time.
+Andrews gave less than four hours’ notice that the state would lock down from 8 p.m.
 He said his government had no other choice because only 20% of Australian adults had been fully vaccinated by Wednesday.

 “To be really frank, we don’t have enough people that have been vaccinated and, therefore, this is the only option available to us,” Andrews said.
 “The time will come when we have many more options.
 But that isn’t now.”